CM2S/piglot/examples/sample_curve_fitting_stochastic/description.md

 Best parameters
 - a:     1.199068
 ```
-However the optimiser is not aware of the variance of the objective function.
+However, the optimiser is not aware of the variance of the objective function.
 Similarly, if you run `piglot-plot`, you should only expect a single figure with both responses:
 ![Best case plot, with the individual responses](../../docs/source/simple_stochastic_example/best_0.svg)